ChipCE/ESP32-BLE-Gamepad/README.md

+## About this fork

+- Add other service and characteristics to send back data from host device.
+- Quick hack for the advertising problem

 ## POSSIBLE BREAKING CHANGES - PLEASE READ
 A large code rebase (configuration class) along with some extra features (start, select, menu, home, back, volume up, volume down and volume mute buttons) has been committed thanks to @dexterdy